A conjecture concerning determinism, reduction, and measurement in quantum mechanics

-Going over to quantities different from position we first consider the eigenvalues $o_n$ of a \emph{discrete} spectrum.
+and this is the Born rule (5.1) for a position measurement.
+The Born rules for other than position measurements are obtained from the Born rule for a position measurement and the fanning out concept, independent of the special criterion for contraction.

+First consider an observable with \emph{discrete} eigenvalues $o_n$.
 Any spot observed in the spatial region $\Delta_n$, covered by the eigenfunction $\psi_n$, means that the eigenvalue $o_n$ has been observed.
-Thus the probability $P_8$ of observing $o_n$ is obtained by integrating the probability $P_7$ of observing a spot in $\rmd^3r$ over the region $\Delta_n$
+Thus the probability $P_5$ of observing $o_n$ is obtained by integrating the probability $P_4$ of observing a spot in $\rmd^3r$ over the region $\Delta_n$